shdpl/dnet/tests/dnet_stress/README.txt

 It is rather interesting to see difference in performance between reliable & unreliable sending mode (change RELIABLE bool value in files).
-I expect everlasting optimization here so don't be discouradged if packet count per sec is small at the moment.
+I expect everlasting optimization here so don't be discouradged if it is slow right now.